 - Choose the baseline restriction that will be applied to the included files.

 - Click Create Policy.

-Do not use this feature to set default link security standards across the entire Egnyte Connect source.
-Instead, customize the share settings in Connect.
+Do not use this feature to set default link security standards across the entire Egnyte Collaborate source.
+Instead, customize the share settings in Collaborate.

 View, Edit, and Delete Active Access Control Policies

 - Go to the Settings page and open the Content Safeguards tab.
 All active policies will appear in this list along with the number of files restricted under the policy.